Nyanjuimarvin/RavenholmPizza/readme.md

 - HTML5 - Used to define the structure of the page.
 - CSS - Used to define presentation of the page
-- Javascript - Used to define behavior of the page such as hover effects and toggles.
+- Javascript - Used to calculate Order totals and collect form input.

 The languages also work hand in hand with some frameworks and libraries such as
 - Bootstrap 5 - A CSS framework that eases the process of making responsive sites.